messagemedia/messages-csharp-sdk/README.md

 Project -> Add NuGet Packages -> Search for 'MessageMedia'

 ## 🎬 Get Started
 It's easy to get started.
 Simply enter the API Key and secret you obtained from the [MessageMedia Developers Portal](https://developers.messagemedia.com) into the code snippet below and a mobile number you wish to send to.
+Please note this SDK is not supported for .NET Framework applications.

 ### 🚀 Send an SMS
 * Destination numbers (`destination_number`) should be in the [E.164](http://en.wikipedia.org/wiki/E.164) format.
 For example, `+61491570156`.